Quality matters when hiring for a big project. Call a Best Pick now!

-A Guide to Negotiating Repairs After a Home InspectionJanuary 28th, 2019 by
+A Guide to Negotiating Repairs After a Home InspectionOctober 18th, 2022 by

 Getting a home inspection before purchasing a house is an absolute necessity.
-You’d probably be able to point out obvious issues in a house, like non-functioning electrical outlets, evidence of water damage, or missing shingles on the roof, but you likely don’t have the national residential building code memorized—and you’re certainly not alone!
+You’d probably be able to point out obvious issues in a house.
+But you likely don’t have the national residential building code memorized.
+And you certainly aren’t alone!

-Not many home buyers would be able to say with much certainty whether an electrical panel is out of code, or whether a staircase has the right handrail.
+Few home buyers would know whether an electrical panel is out of code, or whether a staircase has the right handrail.
 That’s why we rely on home inspectors.

-That being said, home inspectors aren’t magicians.
-They can’t see through walls and into the future, but they are your best resource for understanding the house you’re purchasing.
-Most home inspectors have a background in residential construction—many of them are former home builders, electricians, and plumbers—so they’ve seen it all.
+With that said, home inspectors aren’t magicians.
+They can’t see through walls and into the future.
+But they are your best resource for understanding the house you’re purchasing.
+Many home inspectors have a background in residential construction, so they’ve seen it all.

-Home inspections usually occur during the two-week due diligence period, after the buyer and seller have settled on a price but before the sale contract is final.
-Home inspectors check the structure and function of the home from roof to foundation and everything in between.
+Home inspections usually happen during the two-week due diligence period.
+This due diligence period goes into effect after the buyer and seller have settled on a price but before the sale contract is final.
+Home inspectors check the structure and function of the house from roof to foundation and everything in between.

-The cost of a home inspection varies somewhat depending on your area and any additional tests or services (radon testing, mold testing, and well or water quality testing, for example) you request.
-Understanding the quirks and potential issues of the house you’re purchasing is invaluable, however, and the cost of a home inspection is nominal compared to the expense of repairing a home that you didn’t know had major problems.
+The cost of a home inspection varies somewhat depending on your area and any extra tests or services you request.
+You might want radon testing, mold testing, and well or water quality testing, for example.
+Remember that the cost of a home inspection is nominal compared to the expense of repairing a house with major problems you didn’t know about.

 Air conditioning and heating issues

 Outdated or incorrectly sized systems and lack of maintenance are common HVAC problems.
-Your inspector should be able to tell you the age of the existing system, but you may need to arrange for a separate inspection by an HVAC specialist to learn more.
+Your inspector should be able to tell you the age of the existing system.
+To learn much more, you may need to schedule a separate inspection by an HVAC specialist.

-New heating and air conditioning systems can be costly, so it’s unlikely that the seller will volunteer to replace an existing system as long as it functions.
-An HVAC specialist will be able to give you an idea of how much reasonable life is left in the unit, steps you can take to extend the system’s lifespan, and an estimate of the cost for replacement.
+New heating and air conditioning systems are expensive.
+As long as the existing system works, it’s unlikely that the seller will volunteer to replace it.
+An HVAC specialist can give you an idea of how much longer the unit will run as well as an estimate of the cost for replacement.

-Faulty electrical wiring can be a costly and dangerous problem.
-Your inspector will examine the home’s main electrical panel to ensure that it is installed and grounded correctly and that the size of the panel is sufficient for the home.
+Faulty electrical wiring is a costly and dangerous problem.
+Your inspector will check the main electrical panel to make sure that it’s installed and grounded correctly.
+They’ll also check that the panel is the right size for the house.

 Toxic or dangerous materials

-Mold and asbestos can have major health consequences, such as asthma attacks, skin irritations, and even lung cancer.
-Mold is typically found in poorly ventilated areas, such as bathrooms and basements, while asbestos can be found in less obvious places, such as flooring, pipe insulation, and exterior cladding.
+Mold and asbestos can have major health consequences, like asthma attacks, skin irritations, and even lung cancer.
+Mold is typically found in poorly ventilated areas, such as bathrooms and basements.
+Asbestos can be found in less obvious places, such as flooring, pipe insulation, and exterior cladding.

-Your inspector may be able to conduct a mold test to get more information about the type of mold in the home, but asbestos is a little trickier.
+Your inspector may be able to conduct a mold test, but asbestos is a little trickier.
 Defer to your inspector’s advice on how to proceed.
 If the material is in good shape, you may not need to do anything.
-If the asbestos needs to be removed, your inspector will be able to guide you to an appropriate contractor.
+If the asbestos needs to be removed, your inspector can give you referrals for a contractor.

-If the home you’re purchasing was built before 1978, it may contain lead paint.
+If the house you’re purchasing was built before 1978, it may have lead paint.
 Removing lead paint isn’t an easy process, and it can stir up a lot of toxic particulate matter.
 In many cases, it’s safer to know the lead paint is there, but leave it alone otherwise.

 Inspectors often find evidence of destructive pests, such as rodents and termites, during a home inspection.
-Your inspector will note the damage these pests have caused and recommend a plan for eradicating the pests and repairing the damage.
+Your inspector will note the damage these pests have caused and recommend a plan for getting rid of them and repairing the damage.

-Unless your contract stipulates no conditions on the sale of the property, be sure to request that the sellers provide you with a termite bond.
+Unless your contract stipulates no conditions on the sale of the property, request that the sellers provide you with a termite bond.
 This means that the house has been inspected for termites and treated, if necessary.
-In most cases, the pest control company will return for additional treatments if you find termites after you purchase the home.
+In most cases, the pest control company will return for additional treatments if you find termites after you buy the house.

 Plumbing problems, especially in older homes, are a common find during a home inspection.
-Your inspector will alert you to evidence of leaks, signs of corroded pipes, and problems with water pressure levels.
+Your inspector will look for evidence of leaks, signs of corroded pipes, and problems with water pressure levels.

-During the inspection, either you or your inspector should test all faucets and toilets, the dishwasher, and (if applicable) the ice maker in the freezer and the refrigerator’s in-door water and ice dispenser.
-Since your inspector cannot damage the property in any way, you won’t be able to get information about main drain and sewer lines unless your inspector offers plumbing inspections using camera equipment.
+During the inspection, either you or your inspector should test all faucets and toilets as well as the dishwasher.
+Also test the ice maker and the refrigerator’s in-door water and ice dispenser.

 If the property you’re purchasing is on a septic system, request as much information as possible about the system from the current owners.
 They should be able to tell you when the system was last serviced, at the very least.
-Your inspector may be able to test the system to ensure proper function, but ask about this service in advance of the inspection appointment.
+Your inspector may be able to test the system to make sure it’s working, but ask about this service before the inspection appointment.

 Roof or attic work

-Your home inspector may or may not get up on the roof, but most will at least stand on a ladder to get a better (and closer) view of the shingles and the roof’s overall condition.
-If the existing roof is a couple of decades old, your inspector will likely be able to give you an estimate of how soon you’ll need to replace it (or if a roof replacement should be first on your to-do list after moving in).
+Some home inspectors get up on the roof, and some don’t.
+Most will at least stand on a ladder to get a better (and closer) view of the shingles and the roof’s condition.
+If the existing roof is a couple of decades old, your inspector will be able to give you an estimate of how soon you’ll need to replace it.

-Missing shingles, areas of rot on fascia board, inadequate roof ventilation, and inadequate attic insulation are all common problems that home inspectors find in houses of virtually any age.
+Missing shingles, rotting spots on fascia boards, and poor ventilation are all common problems.
 These issues don’t have to be deal breakers, but do ask your inspector to explain the severity of the problem.

 Lastly, your home inspector will ensure that the house is structurally sound.
-Cracks in the foundation, decks that are not up to code, and problems with deck, patio, or porch footings can have huge consequences.
+Cracks in the foundation, decks that are not up to code, and problems with footings can have huge consequences.

 Structural problems are expensive to fix, but if you love the house, this is a point where you may have some leverage over the seller.
-Home inspectors usually don’t miss major issues, so if you back out of the contract because of a foundation problem, any subsequent buyers are likely to follow suit.
+Home inspectors usually don’t miss major issues.
+If you back out of the contract because of a foundation problem, any subsequent buyers are likely to follow suit.
 If the current owners want to sell the house, they will need pay for structural repairs.

-Once you receive the results of the inspection, review them with your real estate agent and form a plan to negotiate any repairs or concessions.
+Once you get the inspection report, review it with your real estate agent and form a plan to negotiate repairs or concessions.

 Be very clear with your real estate agent about the outcome you want, and then leave the finer points of the negotiation to him or her.
 It’s easy to get attached to a house, both for sellers and buyers, and your agent will be able to keep a clearer head.
 Above all, don’t lose sight of the fact that there are real people on either side of the contract.

-In many cases, sellers don’t want to pay to repair a home that they are leaving, and chances are high that they have already spent money upgrading the home in other areas.
-The current owners may also be selling their home for financial reasons; in these cases, they may not have any funds available to pay for repairs.
+In many cases, sellers don’t want to pay to repair a home that they are leaving.
+Chances are high that they have already spent money upgrading the home in other areas.
+The current owners may also be selling their home for financial reasons.
+In these cases, they may not have any funds available to pay for repairs.

-Six Dos and Don’ts of Requesting Repairs After a Home Inspection
+Six Dos and Don’ts for Negotiating After a Home Inspection

 1. Do know when to ask for repairs.